 We became friends, and between the special friend of the Lundmark couple, Martin Johnson, the psychologist that eventually became Europe's first professor of parapsychology at a university(Utrecht), and Martin's wife, close bonds of friendship were tied.
 Thanks to a fan letter!
 By the way, I got several pictures of Lundmark and also one of his handwritten manuscripts.

 A lot can be said about Birgitta Lundmark.
 She was clearly "socially competent".
-When the couple was abroad at astronpmy congresses, she was the one that stopped the shy Sir Arthur Eddington from sinking through the floor, she took care of him.
+When the couple was abroad at astronomy congresses, she was the one that stopped the shy Sir Arthur Eddington from sinking through the floor, she took care of him.
 And typically: Once when she was out walking, she saw a young couple with a little son or daughter, she walked up to them and said right out: – That must be a love child?"

 The Lundmark home in Lund was open for visiting astronomers from all over the world.
-The way this was handled is told by, among others, the legendary Harvard professor Cecilia Payne-Gaposchkin in her postume memoirs (An autobiography and other recollections, ed. by Katherine Haramundanis, The Cambridge University Press 1984): Payne-Gaposchkin drank too much of the arrak with the Lundmarks and became intoxicated.
+The way this was handled is told by, among others, the legendary Harvard professor Cecilia Payne-Gaposchkin in her posthumous memoirs (An autobiography and other recollections, ed. by Katherine Haramundanis, The Cambridge University Press 1984): Payne-Gaposchkin drank too much of the arrak with the Lundmarks and became intoxicated.

 "I learned the lesson that one should know one's limitations."